benjlis/eabcc-presentation/slides.md

   * access to attachments
   * structure
   * easy access to metadata
-  * content if scanned
+  * content, if scanned
 * Not apt to be in PDF/A

 ---
 # PDF/email
 * A group of archivists and PDF experts are developing a PDF standard that eliminates many of these shortcomings
 * Known originally as EA-PDF, now called PDF/mail
-* Long term goal: PDF/M ISO standard
+* Long-term goal: PDF/M ISO standard
 * Check out Mike and Chris's [talk](https://emailarchivesgrant.library.illinois.edu/timetable/event/project-briefing-11/) Thursday at 11:00 CDT
 ---
 <!-- _class: lead -->